zhuocode/scities/README.md

 ![](README_files/figure-gfm/unnamed-chunk-63-1.png)<!-- -->

-## 6.3 Cycle Routes between flow areas
+## 6.3 Routing to represent cycling behaviour

 There are 2 main types of route assignment you can do in R: on-line routing and off-line routing.
 Both are covered in the